 He nuzzled into her neck, and Aura stiffened, her heart racing.
 After a moment, she leaned her head against his and replied,

 "...
 Don't get too excited… Your match is next.
-If you lose, I automatically win our bet," he said, a cocky smirk tugging at his lips.
+If you lose, I automatically win our bet."

-"After your match, let's go somewhere…" Fenix murmured, already lying back and closing his eyes.
 His offer pushed everything else from her mind.
 All that was left was the excitement of traveling with him.

 "Sure.
-It's only elimination matches today anyway."
+It's only elimination matches today anyway, we don't need to watch all of them."

 When he didn't respond, Aura glanced over—

-He was already asleep.
+Fenix was fast asleep.

 She stared at him for a few seconds, then reached out, gently brushed his hair away from his face, and kissed his cheek.